stefanofusai/ldp-lab/erlang/exams/cheatsheet.md

 - **Command**: `try ... catch [error:Reason | exit:Reason | throw:Reason] -> ... end`
 - **Description**: Handle an exception.
 The `Reason` is the exception reason.
 Note that the catch clause behaves like a pattern match, so it can be used to handle different types of exceptions.

+## Linking to a Process

+- **Command**: `link(Pid)`
+- **Description**: Link the client process to the given process.
+This allows the client process to receive an exit signal if the linked process terminates.
+Note that the client process must be set as a system process to handle the exit signal without terminating.

 ## Loading a Module on All Nodes

 - **Command**: `nl(modulename)`